mkcms/mu4e-overview/README.md

 is displayed, which shows messages only in that maildir.
 Type `C-u RET` to show only unread messages.

+## API ##

+The package also provides the function `mu4e-overview-gather` which returns the folder hierarchy and asynchronously counts the number of total and unread counts for each folder.
+This can be used to build a custom view of the folder hierarchy.
+See it's documentation for details.

 ## License ##

 ```